vic/apollo-phoenix-websocket/README.md

 ## Options

-Most likely, (as you are looking for a phoenix-websocket transport) you might be using the [Absinthe] library to implement your GQL server.
-APW configured by default to work out of the box with an [Absinthe backend].
+Most likely, (as you are looking for a phoenix-websocket transport) you might be using the [Absinthe] library to implement your Elixir GQL server.
+APW is configured by default to work out of the box with an [Absinthe backend].

 But if need araises, you can supply some advanced options to customize how it works.
 Here's is a commented example of the options that you can set for APW: